Delegate feedback, Courageous, inspiring, optimistic, huge thanks for sharing your story.

 A. Duckworth February, 2017

-Andrea Duckworth is a motivational speaker & coach with 20 years experience in the field of disability.
+Andrea Duckworth is a motivational speaker & coach with over 20 years experience in the field of disability.
 Andrea is living with the progressive disease Pompe (Acid Maltase Deficiency) more